Saint Justin, martyr(Opt. Mem. this year); The Blessed Virgin, Mary, Mother of the Church (Memorial, see ***below)

 A vineyard owner sent his servants to collect his share of the fruits of the vineyard; all of them were rejected out of hand.
 He then sent his son who was not only rejected but killed.
 At the end of the story, the stone rejected by the builders goes on to become the keystone, the most important stone that holds the roof together.
 The parable is a veiled reference to what had happened to the prophets in the past and what would soon happen to Jesus himself.
 His mission would lead to him being rejected and put to death, but God would raise him from the dead and make him the keystone of a wholly new situation for mankind.

 Rejection is a painful human experience, experienced by many.
 Jesus invites us to join our times of sadness and rejection to his passion.
 He is the living sign that the rejected stone can become the keystone.
 God can work in a life-giving way in and through all any hardships we struggle with in life.
 What we might judge to be misfortunes can turn out to be moments of grace.
 He will support us to the end with all we need.

-The second letter of Peter was one of the last books of the New Testament to be composed.
+2 Peter was one of the last books of the New Testament to be composed.
 The author takes up a question that Simon Peter never had to face: will the hoped-for second coming of Jesus be delayed indefinitely?